ShubhamSinghCMR/ShubhamSinghCMR/README.md

 - Contributed to SERB-DST project: Parallel Model Checking of Hybrid Systems
 - Researched Hybrid Automata and presented findings at NIT Meghalaya's "Third Workshop on Computing: Theory & Application"
 - Collaborated on innovative research initiatives at the National Institute of Technology Meghalaya

+**Web Development Intern, National Institute of Technology Meghalaya**
+*May — July '17*

+- Designed and crafted the user interface for the XSpeed tool using HTML, CSS, JavaScript, and AJAX.
+- Collaborated with team members to develop an efficient and user-friendly web application.
+- Implemented innovative solutions to enhance the online interface for XSpeed project.

 ## I’m Looking to Collaborate On 🤝
 - AI and ML-driven projects solving real-world challenges.